microsoft/cpprestsdk/Release/libs/websocketpp/tutorials/utility_client/utility_client.md

 #### Add close option to the command loop and help message

 A close option is added to the command loop.
 It takes a connection ID and optionally a close code and a close reason.
 If no code is specified the default of 1000/Normal is used.
 If no reason is specified, none is sent.
-The `endpoint::send` method will do some error checking and abort the close request if you try and send an invalid code or a reason with invalid UTF8 formatting.
+The `endpoint::close` method will do some error checking and abort the close request if you try and send an invalid code or a reason with invalid UTF8 formatting.
 Reason strings longer than 125 characters will be truncated.

 An entry is also added to the help system to describe how the new command may be used.